kazzle101/GoProVideoCombine/README.md

 optional arguments:
   -h, --help            show this help message and exit -s SOURCE, --source SOURCE
-                        source directory
-  -o OUTPUT, --output OUTPUT
+                        source directory containing GoPro .mp4 files -o OUTPUT, --output OUTPUT
-                        output dir/file (mp4)
+                        output dir/filename.mp4
   -p, --srcpath         save the output file to the same location as the source directory -m, --logmetadata     save the metadata as a readable json file --delete              delete source files after combining

 As well as the output.mp4, the files list, a log file and opionally one json file is saved with the name of the output file but with a different extention: .txt, .log and .json.
-Pre-exitsing files on the output will be deleted before being writtten anew. ffmpeg and ffprobe need to be installed and available on the path.
+Pre-exitsing files on the output will be deleted before being written anew. ffmpeg and ffprobe need to be installed and available on the path.
 ```
 ## Example: